SA-9R-FloresS/SA_ICT9R_Q4Project_Group2/README.md

 # SA_ICT9R_Q4Project_Group2
-with all our heart, ARES ♡
+with all our heart, ARES ♡ Ms. Onofre!